VictorVoid/Data-Structures-Atomic/README.md

 # Data-Structures-Atomic
-Make a data structures using atomic design.
+Make data structures using atomic design, with C language.